sensu/sensu-docs/content/sensu-go/6.0/reference/entities.md

 Use [proxy entity filters][19] to establish a many-to-many relationship between agent entities and proxy entities if you want even more power over the grouping.

+## Create and modify agent entities

+When an agent connects to a backend, the agent entity defnition is created from the information in `/etc/sensu/agent.yml`.

+You can modify agent entities with [sensuctl][32], the [entities API][31], and the [web UI][33].

+{{% notice note %}}
+**NOTE**: You cannot modify agent entities with `/etc/sensu/agent.yml`.
+The entity attributes in `/etc/sensu/agent.yml` are used only for initial entity creation.
+{{% /notice %}}

+To maintain agent entities based on `/etc/sensu/agent.yml`, create ephemeral agent entities with the [deregister attribute][34] set to `true`.
+With this setting, the agent entity will deregister every time the agent process stops.
+When it restarts, it will revert to the original configuration from `/etc/sensu/agent.yml` You must set `deregister: true` in `/etc/sensu/agent.yml` before the agent entity is created.

+If you delete an agent entity that you modified with sensuctl, the entities API, or the web UI, it will revert to the original configuration from `/etc/sensu/agent.yml`.

+If you change an agent entity's class to `proxy`, the backend will revert the change to `agent`.

+## Create and modify proxy entities

+You can create proxy entities as described in the [proxy entities][16] section above and modify them with [sensuctl][32], the [entities API][31], and the [web UI][33].

+If you start an agent with the same name as an existing proxy entity, Sensu will change the proxy entity's class to `agent` and update its `system` field with information from the agent configuration.

 ## Manage entity labels

 Labels are custom attributes that Sensu includes with event data that you can use for response and web UI view filtering.